 Ian is a multi-instrumentalist, playing bass clarinet, soprano saxophone, clarinet, piano, church organ and more.
 Living in Canberra and London, as well as being a producer and sound engineer running his own studio, a composer working on various instrumental, vocal and electro-acoustic commissions, bass singer with early-music vocal group The Pocket Score Company, and playing with a variety of bands, he’s working on his PhD, which is a study of composers Kaija Saariaho and Hildegard Westerkamp.

-for about thirty years; Andrew produced Ian’s band Pyewackett in the 1980s, and
+Andrew produced Ian’s band Pyewackett in the 1980s, and

 since then he’s played on all Cronshaw albums, and on the last three has been